 As part of these efforts, Hizballah gathered much information from the media, mainly Israeli sources but also from Arab and international media.
 The organization closely followed the statements of politicians, interviews with IDF commanders and soldiers, and even academic and professional reports.
 They paid special attention to responses to successful Hizballah operations to examine their impact.
 This information was constantly collected and analyzed by Hizballah, and played a significant role in the way Hizballah analyzed the struggle in real time.

 This research is based on various sources, most of them in Arabic and some in Hebrew and English.
-This includes Hizballah’s publications, such as the book series “Ṣafaḥat ʻizz fi kitab al-ummah” published annually during the conflict, as well as interviews with and speeches by Hizballah officialsa.
+This includes Hizballah’s publications, such as the book series “Ṣafaḥat ʻizz fi kitab al-ummah” published annually during the conflict, as well as interviews with and speeches by Hizballah officials and media produced by the organization itself.
 Secondary literature and journalistic sources provide necessary background and present an even more complete picture of the topic.
 The proposed research would make a significant contribution to the understanding of Hizballah and the history of its actions against Israel, the repercussions of which continue today.
 Furthermore, this research will make a unique contribution to our understanding of how non-state actors formulate conceptions of the social aspects of a state adversary.